gc-da11yn/gc-da11yn.github.io/src/pages/en/cognitive-disabilities.md

 <dl>
 <dt>Definition:</dt>
-<dd>According to the University of Michigan, Michigan Medicine resource, Your Child Development and Behavior Resources, Non-verbal Learning Disability (NLD): Nonverbal Learning Disability is very much like Asperger Syndrome (AS), in which people with the syndrome have normal intelligence and language development, but have trouble with social skills, sensory input, and making transitions.
+<dd>According to the University of Michigan, Michigan Medicine resource, Your Child Development and Behavior Resources, Non-verbal Learning Disability (<abbr>NLD</abbr>): Nonverbal Learning Disability is very much like Asperger Syndrome (<abbr>AS</abbr>), in which people with the syndrome have normal intelligence and language development, but have trouble with social skills, sensory input, and making transitions.
 AS and NLD are generally thought to describe the same kind of disorder but to differ in severity, with AS describing more severe symptoms.</dd>
 <dt>Characteristics:</dt>
 <dd>